-Breast MRI scanMRI - breast; Magnetic resonance imaging - breast
+Breast MRI scanMRI - breast; Magnetic resonance imaging - breast; Breast cancer - MRI; Breast cancer screening - MRI

 How the Test is Performed

-You lie on your stomach with your breasts hanging down into cushioned openings.
-The narrow table slides into the MRI scanner, which is shaped like a tunnel.
+You will lie on your stomach on a narrow table with your breasts hanging down into cushioned openings.
+The table slides into a large tunnel-like tube.

-During the MRI, the person who operates the machine watches you from another room.
-The test most often lasts 30to 60 minutes.
-It may take longer.
+During the MRI, the person who operates the machine will watch you from another room.
+The test lasts 30 to 60 minutes, but may take longer.

 How to Prepare for the Test